Psychology: History

 The ancient civilizations of Egypt, Greece, China, India, and Persia all engaged in the philosophical study of psychology.
-In Ancient Egypt the Ebers Papyrus mentioned depression and thought disorders.
+In ancient Egypt the Ebers Papyrus mentioned depression and thought disorders.
 Historians note that Greek philosophers, including Thales, Plato, and Aristotle (especially in his De Anima treatise), addressed the workings of the mind.
-As early as the 4th century BC, the Greek physician Hippocrates theorized that mental disorders had physical rather than supernatural causes.
-In 387 BCE, Plato suggested that the brain is where mental processes take place, and in 335 BCE Aristotle suggested that it was the heart.
+As early as the 4th century BCE, the Greek physician Hippocrates theorized that mental disorders had physical rather than supernatural causes.
+In 387 BCE, Plato suggested that the brain is where mental processes take place, and in 335 BC, Aristotle suggested that it was the heart.

 In China, the foundations of psychological thought emerged from the philosophical works of ancient thinkers like Laozi and Confucius, as well as the teachings of Buddhism.
 This body of knowledge drew insights from introspection, observation, and techniques for focused thinking and behavior.
-It viewed the universe as comprising physical and mental realms, along with the interplay between the two.
-Chinese philosophy also emphasized purifying the mind in order to increase virtue and power.
+It viewed the universe as comprising physical and mental realms and their interplay.
+Chinese philosophy also emphasized purifying the mind to increase virtue and power.
 An ancient text known as The Yellow Emperor's Classic of Internal Medicine identifies the brain as the nexus of wisdom and sensation, includes theories of personality based on yin–yang balance, and analyzes mental disorder in terms of physiological and social disequilibria.
 Chinese scholarship that focused on the brain advanced during the Qing dynasty with the work of Western-educated Fang Yizhi (1611–1671), Liu Zhi (1660–1730), and Wang Qingren (1768–1831).
-Wang Qingren emphasized the importance of the brain as the center of the nervous system, linked mental disorder with brain diseases, investigated the causes of dreams and insomnia, and advanced a theory of hemispheric lateralization in brain function.
+Wang Qingren emphasized the brain as the center of the nervous system, linked mental disorders to brain diseases, investigated the causes of dreams and insomnia, and advanced a theory of hemispheric lateralization in brain function.